Axion Searches with Two Superconducting Radio-frequency Cavities: Experimental set up

 \eeq $\tilde{f},\tilde{e}_0,\tilde{e}_1$ are the Fourier transforms of $f(t),e_0(t),e_1(t)$, respectively.

-Figure~\ref{fig:abc} compares $\alpha$, $\beta$ and $\gamma$ for two setups, in which both emitters use a transverse electric (TE) mode and a transverse magnetic (TM) mode to produce axions.
+Figure~\ref{fig:abc} compares $\alpha$ and $\beta$ for two setups, in which both emitters use a transverse electric (TE) mode and a transverse magnetic (TM) mode to produce axions.
 The setup on the left (blue) runs the TE mode as the spectator and looks for the TM mode in the detector, whereas the setup on the right (red) does the opposite.
-It is clear that the main contribution to the signal in the blue setup is from $\gamma$, which involves interaction between $\vec{\nabla}a$ and the cavity modes.
-This is not the case in the red setup, where the dominating component is $\beta$, which involves $a$ instead.
+It is clear that the main contribution to the signal in both setups are from $\beta$, which doesn't depend on the gradient of the axion field.
+The sharp cutoff at $\sim10^{-5}$ eV is precisely where $\omega_+$ sits.
+Axions with a mass bigger than $\omega_+$ cannot be produced on shell, thus resulting in a rapid drop in signal.
+The quick rise in signal very close to this threshold is due to the phase matching between the massive axion field and the low-lying cavity modes.

 Now the signal power can be easily computed.
 The steady state average power output in the receiver can be expressed as \beq

 \eeq where $Q_1$ is the quality factor for $\omega_1$.
 Using Equations~\eqref{eq:E1def} and \eqref{eq:sigE}, we obtain